GUIDE · AFRICA

 Biobanking involves the process of collecting and storing biospecimens for research.
 This practice became particularly important during the COVID-19 pandemic.
 To function effectively, biobanks must ensure proper access to specimens, informed consent, and benefit-sharing.

-African Challenges
+African challenges

 Africa faces several challenges, including ethical concerns, limited resources, and inadequate infrastructure.
 Additionally, many countries suffer from a lack of skilled personnel, which exacerbates the problem.
 As a result, weak regulatory frameworks contribute to exploitative practices, as seen during the West African Ebola outbreak.

-Exploitation and Parachute Research
+Exploitation and parachute research

 Often, researchers from high-income countries exploit African samples, conducting studies and publishing results without giving proper credit to local collaborators.
 Due to these weak regulations, exploitation continues unchecked.